Saturday Night Live season 19: Cast

-Many changes happened before the start of the season.
+Many changes happened to the cast before the start of the season.

 Dana Carvey had left the show in the middle of the previous season.
 Chris Rock and Robert Smigel also left the show at the end of the previous season.
 Ellen Cleghorne, Melanie Hutsell, Tim Meadows, Adam Sandler, and David Spade were all promoted to repertory status.
 Stand-up comics Norm Macdonald, Jay Mohr and Sarah Silverman were hired as writers and would debut as featured players, a few episodes into the season.
-Veteran comic actor Michael McKean joined the show mid-season as a repertory cast member.
-At age 46, McKean was the oldest person to join the cast of the show, a distinction he held until Leslie Jones became a cast member (at age 47) in 2014.
+Veteran comic actor Michael McKean joined the show midseason as a repertory cast member.
+At 46, McKean became the oldest person to join the cast of the show (George Coe was also 46 yet McKean's 47th birthday was less than a month away from his first appearance).
+It was a distinction he held until Leslie Jones became a cast member (at age 47) in 2014.

 This would be the final season for longtime cast members Phil Hartman, Rob Schneider, Julia Sweeney and Melanie Hutsell.
 This was also the only season for Sarah Silverman.

-A major blow for the show was the loss of Hartman.
+A major blow for the show was the departure of Hartman.
 Before his final show the entire cast and crew presented him with a bronzed stick of glue, symbolizing how he had become "The Glue" of the show, a term coined by Adam Sandler.

 This was the final season to show StereoSurround captioning during the opening montage.

-This is also the first season to feature the show returning to the original "repertory" and "featured" cast lists since season 15.
+This is also the first season to feature the show returning to the "repertory" and "featured" cast lists since season 15.